Our Board

 Judith Wake

-Secretary and Burdekin Dry Tropics/Mackay Whitsunday Representative
+Burdekin Dry Tropics/Mackay Whitsunday Representative (retired November 2024)

 Judith considers one of the key pathways to sustainable natural resource management is through positive engagement with stakeholders and community members, particularly Traditional Owners.
 As Deputy Chair of Pioneer Catchment Landcare Management Committee and Deputy President of the Mackay Branch of Native Plants Queensland (SGAP), she works to raise awareness of local environmental values and increase local management capacity.